-Working as a product designer in a software house is associated with many different challenges.
+Working as a product designer in a software development company is associated with many different challenges.
 The first one is to be versatile – after all, a product designer is not only the user’s advocate (just like UX designer), but also helps to achieve the client’s goals.
 Creativity and analytical thinking are needed, as well as the ability to cooperate with many stakeholders at once – clients, project managers, analysts, testers and developers.
 Their work not only leads to the creation of an interface that pleases the eye but, above all, to the success of the entire product.
 This includes conceptual work, strategy and implementation, which is focused on delivering real business value, not just positive UX.

 Therefore, whether you want to create a website, game or application, an efficient and properly executed product design process is key to the project’s success.
 Systematic and iterative work methodology allows the team to deliver products that are of the highest quality, have business potential, and are tailored to the needs of potential users.
 Product design process is a useful tool for creating innovative and attractive business solutions, which helps to meet the growing expectations of customers and contributes to the success of enterprises.